 Brabant Liner – This is a domestic intercity bus (services 401 run by Arriva) which travels between Utrecht and the southern city of Breda.
 The journey takes about 90 minutes.
 In Breda, the bus arrives just outside the railway station.

 NS replacement buses – During periods of maintenance and/or service disruptions, rail replacement buses run from Jaarbeursplein.

 Driving to Utrecht

 We don’t particularly recommend visitors drive into Utrecht if they only need to visit the city centre.
 Utrecht car parking rates are expensive and some roads only allow travel by buses and taxis.
-Consider using one of the Park & Ride (P+R) schemes around the city periphary.
+Consider using one of the Park & Ride (P+R) schemes around the city periphery.
 These charge €5 for car parking which also includes public transport tickets into the city for up to 5 people.
-Locations are P+R Westraven, P+R De Uithof, P+R Papendorp and from mid-2018 P+R Leidsche Rijn.
+Locations are P+R Westraven, P+R De Uithof, P+R Papendorp and P+R Leidsche Rijn.

 Utrecht is a Dutch motorway hub surrounded by the following roads – the A2, the major north-south artery linking Amsterdam to Maastricht; the A12 linking Arnhem and Den Haag; the A27 which connects Almere to Breda and the A28 which goes to Groningen via Amersfoort and Zwolle.